-Your adjusted gross income (AGI) is your gross income, such as wages, salaries, or interest, minus adjustments for eligible deductions, like student loan interest or your IRA deduction, and can be found on line 8b of your 2019 Form 1040.
+Your adjusted gross income (AGI) is your gross income like wages, salaries, or interest minus adjustments for eligible deductions like student loan interest or your IRA deduction and can be found on line 8b of your 2019 Form 1040.

-- If you're not required to file and you don’t receive Social Security income or Supplemental Security Income (SSI) you can provide the IRS with the information they require to issue a stimulus payment using TurboTax Stimulus Registration Product.
+If you are not required to file and you don’t receive Social Security income or Supplemental Security Income (SSI) you can provide the IRS with the information they require to issue a stimulus payment using TurboTax Stimulus Registration Product.